 - Rutgers Law graduates remain competitive in a highly challenging career market.
 Employment and salary data (based on graduate survey responses) are available at camlaw.rutgers.edu/ employment-data.
 Employment data is subject to interpretation and no one statistic can present an adequate picture of employment prospects.

 - Our graduates are strengthened by the opportunities afforded by judicial clerkships in New Jersey and elsewhere.
-The Class of 2011 reported seven graduates selected to serve in federal clerkships and 77 selected for state clerkships.
+The Class of 2012 reported five graduates selected to serve in federal clerkships and 92 selected for state clerkships.
 During recent years, some Rutgers– Camden law graduates have clerked for the New Jersey Supreme Court, and one graduate enjoyed the rare honor of clerking for the Hon.
 Clarence Thomas on the U.S. Supreme Court during the 2008-09 term.

 Bar Pass Rates